cyro17/DSA-notes/14-Graph/06-AlienDictionary.md

 When is the ordering not possible?
 There are two such cases when ordering is not possible:
-    If every character matches and the largest word appears before the shortest word: For example, if “abcd” appears before “abc”, we can say the ordering is not possible.
+a.
+If every character matches and the largest word appears before the shortest word: For example, if “abcd” appears before “abc”, we can say the ordering is not possible. <br>
-    If there exists a cyclic dependency between the characters: For example, in the dictionary: dict: {“abc”, “bat”, “ade”} there exists a cyclic dependency between ‘a’ and ‘b’ because the dictionary states ‘a’ < ‘b’ < ‘a’, which is not possible.
+b.
+If there exists a cyclic dependency between the characters: For example, in the dictionary: dict: {“abc”, “bat”, “ade”} there exists a cyclic dependency between ‘a’ and ‘b’ <br>
+    because the dictionary states ‘a’ < ‘b’ < ‘a’, which is not possible.

 ```